 Disclosures not received before the deadline stated in the abstract acceptance notice will be administratively withdrawn.

-Accepted abstracts are made available to the public on the AASLD website in early October and are published in the October supplement of HEPATOLOGY.
-Late-breaking abstracts will be available on the AASLD website and the online planner of The Liver Meeting® app October 31 at 8:00 am ET and are published in the December issue of HEPATOLOGY.
+Late-breaking abstracts will be available on the AASLD website and the online planner of The Liver Meeting® app on October 31 at 8:00 am ET and are published in the December issue of HEPATOLOGY.
 Information contained in those abstracts may not be released until the abstracts appear on the AASLD website.

 The purpose of the embargo policy is to protect the scientific integrity of the abstract submissions presented at The Liver Meeting®.
 Violation of the embargo policy by release of information contained in any abstract prior to its embargoed date and time may result in the individual, as well as the employer/affiliated company, institution, organization, etc., being removed from The Liver Meeting®, with a potential two-year ban on returning.
 Authors are responsible for notifying financial and other sponsors about this policy.